datadiscoveries/MarketBasketAnalysis/README.md

 **Opportunities for Further Analysis:<br>**
 1. Additional variables could be factored into the recommendation system to generate more personalized product suggestions, like products favorited, products viewed, search queries, and customer demographics.<br>
-2. After a recommendation engine has been deployed, estimated purchase predictions should be compared against actual purchase data to make adjustments that improve the prediction accuracy.
+2. As shoppers are targeted with promoted products, sales data should be monitored to assess the effectiveness of the recommendation engine.
 <br>